LitzN/Life-gardens/README.md

 ## **Deployment**

 The project was created on gitpod and pushed to the github repository 'Life-gardens' regularly.
 The master branch of this repository was then used as a source for publishing to Github Pages.
+The development version is the same as the deployed version.

 ### **Steps taken to deploy**
 * Open Github